-- If you do not want the larger deductions allowed by MACRS for personal property placed in service during the year or the bonus depreciation deduction, you can elect not to use bonus depreciation and can also elect to deduct the cost of the property on a straight-line basis over the recovery period or the longer class life.
-This spreads the annual deductions evenly over the life of the property (in the first and last years, however, generally only a half-year's deduction is available).
+- If you do not want the larger deductions allowed by the MACRS general depreciation system (GDS) for personal property placed in service during the year or the bonus depreciation deduction, you can elect not to use bonus depreciation and can also elect to apply the alternative depreciation system (ADS) rules, and deduct the cost of the property on a straight-line basis over the longer ADS recovery period.
+This spreads the annual deductions evenly over the life of the property (in the first and last years, however, the applicable convention is applied).
 This election applies to all personal property in a particular recovery class placed in service during the year.
 Thus, you can elect straightline depreciation for all five-year personal property while still claiming accelerated cost recovery for all seven-year recovery property.

-- Another option is to elect to use the 150

-percent declining balance method.
-This method

-generally is required for AMT purposes and

-offers the advantage of avoiding additional

-calculations for AMT purposes.
-However,

-although it may help with recordkeeping, this

-election will not reduce, and may increase,

-your total tax liability.

-- Straight-line depreciation over the property's longer class life is generally required for certain property used outside the United States, property financed by tax-exempt bonds, and property used by or leased to a taxexempt entity.

-- If you have made or plan to make purchases of depreciable personal property, you should carefully assess the effect of these different depreciation deductions and elections on your taxable income.
+The ADS election can also be made for nonresidential real property or residential rental property, and is made separately with respect to each property. - Another option is to elect to use the 150 percent declining balance method.
+This method generally is required for AMT purposes and offers the advantage of avoiding additional calculations for AMT purposes.
+However, although it may help with recordkeeping, this election will not reduce, and may increase, your total tax liability. - Straight-line depreciation over the property's longer recovery period (under ADS) is generally required for certain property used outside the United States, property financed by tax-exempt bonds, and property used by or leased to a tax- exempt entity. - If you have made or plan to make purchases of depreciable personal property, you should carefully assess the effect of these different depreciation deductions and elections on your taxable income.